WWE 24/7 Championship: Belt design

 The championship belt design featured three gold plates on a green leather strap.
 The circular center plate prominently stated "24/7" at the center with "24" and "7" written in green.
 The WWE logo was affixed at the top while the word "CHAMPION" was written along the edge of the bottom half of the center plate.
 The two side plates, one on either side of the center plate, were rectangular.
-Unlike WWE's other championship belts, the side plates could not be customized with the current champion's logos (due to the relatively short lengths of the title reigns with most not lasting a day).
+Unlike WWE's other championship belts, the side plates could not be customized with the current champion's logos (likely due to the relatively short lengths of the title reigns with most not lasting a day).
 They were mostly blank but with a simple ornate design on the bottom inner corner and top outer corner of each.
 As the belt lacked customizable side plates, Drake Maverick placed stickers that said "Maverick 24:7" in the blank space of the side plates, while Samir Singh placed stickers that spelled "Bollywood" around the center plate (as he and his brother Sunil, also a former 24/7 Champion, teamed together as The Bollywood Boyz).